robertpdavis/my-react-portfolio/README.md

 ```

 ## Usage
-Run the server
+Usuage is straight forward.
+Note that clicking on a portfolio project impage with show a modal popup with extra details about the project and any links to a deployed website/github page and the github repo.

-Live website is available at Heroku: https://techpostit.herokuapp.com
+Live static site is available on github: https://robertpdavis.github.io/my-react-portfolio

 ## Credits
 Rob Davis Github: [robertpdavis](https://github.com/robertpdavis)